- Sheriff's Office

 It will also be helpful if your plan includes an alternate worksite if your main one becomes unavailable.
 This may include allowing employees to work from home or other unaffected locations.

-There are many other things to consider, however each business and location is unique and therefore it will be left to you and your committee to identify and plan for these vairables.
-Don't forget to use community resourses, such as your Emergency Management department, local law enforcement, etc., to help identify these variables.
+There are many other things to consider, however each business and location is unique and therefore it will be left to you and your committee to identify and plan for these variables.
+Don't forget to use community resources, such as your Emergency Management department, local law enforcement, etc., to help identify these variables.

 Memorializing your plan in writing will give you documentation to review and update periodically, train new employees, etc.

-The Ready Business Toolkit series includes hazard-specific versions for earthquake, hurricane, inland flooding, power outage, and severe wind/tornado.
-Toolkits offer business leaders a step-by-step guide to build preparedness within an organization and is available for free from Ready.Gov.
+The Ready Business Toolkit series includes hazard-specific versions for earthquake, hurricane, inland flooding, and other emergencies.
+Toolkits offer business leaders a step-by-step guide to build preparedness within an organization and is available for free from the Ready.Gov website.